sva-dsi/2018-fall-course/week06/ASSIGNMENT06.md

 ## Brief

+### Update Oct 12 2018:

+NOTE:

+As discussed in class, we will try a different methodology for this assignment.
+Using the existing code base layed out here - [https://github.com/sva-dsi/2018-fall-course/tree/master/examples/life-expectancy-1/process/](https://github.com/sva-dsi/2018-fall-course/tree/master/examples/life-expectancy-1/process/) you will find new ways to show the data that is retrieved from the population.io API.

+You may consider to update the styling of the user interface elements as well as try new visual forms to map out the data that is being retrieved.

+You will use your growing knowledge of the coding to navigate through the program (link above) as well as your creativity to develop a more intriguing and impactful visualization.

+What kinds of metaphors can you map to these comparisons of life expectancy?
+You may even consider using images (e.g. .svgs) made outside of P5 and bring them in to your project to enhance the visual potential.

 ### What you're going to do:

 Use the population.io life expectancy data to make a visualization that allows people to compare 2 countries and their life expectancy.
 This means that you will need to use interface elements like buttons and input boxes to allow for user interactions.